engineyard/ey-docs/pages/ssh-install.md

 After an environment has been updated with one or more new keys, the keys need to be deployed to the environment instances.

-1. In your Cloud dashboard, click the environment that you want to deploy your key(s) to.
+1. In your Dashboard, click the environment that you want to deploy your key(s) to.
 2. Click Apply to install the keys.

 After the keys are deployed, you can connect to your instances via ssh.